MelbourneGenomics/cpipe/docs/outputs.md

 ***

+## Introduction

-After completion of the pipeline (after a successful `run` command), cpipe will produces results in the cpipe/batches/
+After completion of the pipeline (after a successful `run` command), cpipe will produce results in the `cpipe/batches/
-<batch identifier>/analysis directory.
+<batch identifier>/analysis` directory.
 This directory has the following important subdirectories:

 * `align`: Contains the sequence alignment (BAM) files generated when aligning the fastq sample files to the reference genome.